Jordan Mechner: Career

 While at Yale, Mechner wrote several Apple II games that he submitted for publication, but which were rejected.
-Asteroid Blaster, an Asteroids clone, was submitted to Hayden Software and abstract arcade game Deathbounce to Broderbund.
+Asteroid Blaster, an Asteroids clone, was submitted to Hayden Software and abstract action game Deathbounce to Broderbund.
 Mechner then spent two years at Yale writing his first published game, Karateka (1984), which went to number one on the Billboard software chart.
+Karateka is a horizontally scrolling game where meeting an enemy results in a prolonged fight.
+The game cuts between gameplay and what is happening out of the player's view, showing actions of the imprisoned princess and her captor.
+The animation was done by drawing on top of frames of Mechner's karate instructor recorded on film.

 His second game, Prince of Persia, was released in 1989 after more than three years of work.
 He wrote both games in the 6502 assembly language for the Apple II, though that system was in decline through the late 1980s, and little new software was released by 1989.
-Initially, Prince of Persia sold poorly; however, as it was ported to other systems, sales increased.
-Eventually, it was adapted for nearly every computer and console platform.
+Initially, Prince of Persia sold poorly, but as it was ported to other systems, sales increased.
+Eventually, it was adapted for about thirty computer and console platforms.

-Following the completion of Prince of Persia, Mechner took several years off from the gaming industry, during which he attended film school, wrote an unproduced screenplay, and traveled Europe for two years.

-Mechner designed and directed the first sequel, Prince of Persia 2: The Shadow and the Flame, released in 1993.
-By then, he was focused on game design and story mechanics and was no longer programming.
+Following the completion of Prince of Persia, Mechner attended film school, traveled to Cuba to produce and direct a short documentary film, and lived in Paris for a year.
+During this period, he designed and directed the sequel, Prince of Persia 2: The Shadow and the Flame, released in 1993.

-He founded independent developer Smoking Car Productions in 1993, where he led the production of the CD-ROM adventure game The Last Express.
-Smoking Car grew to sixty people, a huge game development team for the mid-1990s, and the game took longer to finish than anticipated.
-When finally released in 1997, it was positively reviewed but sold poorly.
+He founded the independent developer Smoking Car Productions in 1993, where he led the production of the CD-ROM adventure game The Last Express.
+Smoking Car grew to sixty people, a huge team for the mid-1990s, and the game took longer to finish than anticipated.
+When finally released in 1997, it was positively reviewed but did not recoup its budget.
 The Last Express was re-released in 2012 by French publisher DotEmu for mobile and other platforms.

-In 2017, Mechner won the Honorific Award at the Fun & Serious Game Festival.
+In 2017, he won the Honorific Award at the Fun & Serious Game Festival.

 Prince of Persia revival

 In 2001, Mechner worked with Ubisoft to reboot Prince of Persia.
 Developed at Ubisoft Montreal with Mechner as game designer, writer, and creative consultant, Prince of Persia: The Sands of Time was released in 2003.
-It received twelve nominations and eight awards at the Interactive Achievement Awards (D.I.C.E.).
-Ubisoft has since published four more Prince of Persia sequels and several spinoffs.
+It received twelve nominations and eight awards at the Interactive Achievement Awards.
+Ubisoft has since published four more Prince of Persia sequels and several spinoffs, including the Assassin's Creed franchise, which was initially conceived as a sequel to Sands of Time.
+In 2024, Ubisoft released Prince of Persia: The Lost Crown, a new relaunch of the franchise, developed at its Montpellier studio.

-Mechner became one of the few video game creators to adapt his own creation as a feature film, with Disney's Prince of Persia: The Sands of Time, produced by Jerry Bruckheimer, directed by Mike Newell, and starring Jake Gyllenhaal, Gemma Arterton, Ben Kingsley, and Alfred Molina.
-The film was released on May 28, 2010.
-Mechner wrote the first drafts of the screenplay and acted as executive producer.
+A film adaptation, Prince of Persia: The Sands of Time, was released on May 28, 2010.
+Mechner wrote the first drafts of the screenplay and also has an executive producer credit.